-Restrain the occupant is one of the five principles of vehicle crashworthiness.
-It is the job of seat belts and airbags working in tandem to prevent occupants from hitting the interior of the vehicle or from being ejected.
+Restraining the occupant is one of the five principles of vehicle crashworthiness.
+It is the job of seat belts and airbags to work in tandem to prevent occupants from hitting the interior of the vehicle or from being ejected.

-When an accident ejects an occupant from a vehicle, there is 13 times higher risk of injury to the person throw out when compared to the people that remain inside the car.
+When an accident ejects an occupant from a vehicle, there is 13 times higher risk of injury to the person thrown out when compared to the people that remain inside the car.
+The most common injuries from defective seat belts are injuries to the head and neck, chest injuries, and injuries to the arms or legs; these injuries can lead to permanent disabilities.

 Ejected occupants suffer severe head injuries, spinal fractures, crushed torso injuries, and death.